luisfarzati/crypto-pipeline/README.md

 The **Spout** service has the following responsabilities:

-- Take messages from the buffer
+- Take messages from the Buffer
-- Apply a mapping to the message (see "Mappers" below)
+- Apply a mapping to the message (see "Mapper" below)
 - Publish the message to the event bus via the channel/stream `{prefix}.{exchange}.{pair}` where `prefix` is by default `feed`; e.g. `feed.gdax.ETH-BTC`.

+Every instance of Spout is associated to a single buffer, which means you will have at least as many Spouts as exchanges you want to consume.
+You can scale Spouts if necessary, having multiple Spouts pointing to the same Buffer.
+It is guaranteed no duplicated messages will be processed.

 ### Mapper

-Mappers are not services but tiny modules that are imported and used by the Spout.
+Mappers are not services but tiny modules that are imported and used by Spouts.
 They are currently very dumb at this point.
 Eventually they will probably grow to be responsible for mapping exchange-specific format to a normalized platform format.

 Depending on the exchange, they might filter some messages.